AntonioFerreras/Digital-Earth/README.md

 >>> pip3 install -r requirements.txt
 ```

-to install the dependencies of the voxel renderer.
+to install the dependencies of the renderer.

 Then in the Earth Viewer folder, run
 ```bash